 Generally you may find it more beneficial to observe the Mass instead of using the translation booklets or missals until you become more familiar.
 You can fully participate by simply uniting your prayers with the priest offering to the Holy Sacrifice at the altar.

-Sundays at St. Ann Catholic Church at 12:30pm, and at St. Thomas Aquinas at 11:30am, you’ll find a few things before the 12:30pm Traditional Latin Mass:
+Latin Mass is offered Sundays at St. Ann Catholic Church at 12:30pm, and at St. Thomas Aquinas at 11:30am, and you’ll find a few things before entering the church:

 - Translation of the Propers for the week: Readings for that Sunday.
 Please return to basket for future use.

-- Chapel Veil basket: When available, we provide complimentary mantillas (Chapel Veils) and a booklet for the women and young ladies.
+- Chapel Veil basket: When available, we provide complimentary mantillas (chapel veils).
 They are yours to keep.

-- Latin Mass Q&A Table: The CLMC runs a Q&A table in the narthex before and after Mass to answer your questions about the Latin Mass.
-You can also sign up for our e-mail list there.
+- Latin Mass Q&A Table: The CLMC runs a Q&A table in the narthex at St. Ann and St. Thomas parishes before and after Mass to answer your questions about the Latin Mass.